PrincetonUniversity/job_defense_shield/docs/configuration.md

 ldap-password: "********"
 ```

-The additional optional settings are:
+The additional optional settings with their default values are:

 ```yaml
 ldap-uid: "uid"